mrJean1/PyGeodesy/README.rst

 Tests
 =====

-The tests have been run with Python 3.9.0 (with geographiclib_ 1.50 only), Python 3.8.6 (with geographiclib_ 1.50, numpy_ 1.19.2 and scipy_ 1.5.2)
+The tests have been run with Python 3.9.0 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_ 1.19.2 and scipy_ 1.5.2)
-and macOS' Python 2.7.16 (and only numpy_ 1.16.6), all on macOS 10.15.7
+and macOS' Python 2.7.16 (with numpy_ 1.16.6), all on macOS 10.15.7
 Catalina and all in 64-bit only.
 The tests run with and without ``lazy import`` for Python 3.
 The results of those tests are included in the distribution files.

-Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.0 (with geographiclib_ 1.50 only), Python 3.8.6 (with geographiclib_ 1.50,
+Test coverage has been measured with coverage_ 4.5.4 using Python 3.9.0 (with geographiclib_ 1.50), Python 3.8.6 (with geographiclib_ 1.50, numpy_
-numpy_ 1.19.2 and scipy_ 1.5.2) and macOS' Python 2.7.16 (and only numpy_
+1.19.2 and scipy_ 1.5.2) and macOS' Python 2.7.16 (with numpy_ 1.16.6).
-1.16.6).
-The full coverage report in HTML and a PDF summary are included in the distribution files.
+The complete coverage report in HTML and a PDF summary are included in the distribution files.

 The tests also ran with Python 2.7.14, 3.6.3, 3.7.1, 3.8.0 and PyPy_
 7.1.1 (Python 2.7.13 and 3.6.1) (and geographiclib_ 1.49 or 1.50) on